 SECTION 6.
-PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS REPORT.
+PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS

+REPORT.

 - (a) Parties to a proceeding pending before a tribunal may sign a collaborative law participation agreement to seek to resolve a matter related to the proceeding.
 Parties shall file promptly a notice of the agreement with the tribunal after the collaborative law participation agreement is signed.
-Subject to subsection (c) and Section 7 and 8, the filing operates as a stay of the proceeding. - (b) Parties shall file promptly a notice of termination in a record with the tribunal when a collaborative law process terminates.
+Subject to subsection (c) and Section 7 and 8, the filing operates as a stay of the proceeding. - (b) Parties shall file promptly a notice of in a record with the tribunal when a collaborative law process concludes.
 The stay of the proceeding under subsection (a) is lifted when the notice is filed with the tribunal.
-The notice may not specify any reason for the termination. - (c) A tribunal may require parties and collaborative lawyers to provide status reports on the proceeding. - (d) Except as authorized by subsection (e), a status report may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a collaborative law process. - (e) A tribunal may require parties and lawyers to disclose in a status report whether the
+The notice may not specify any reason for termination of the collaborative law process. - (c) A tribunal may require parties and collaborative lawyers to provide status reports on the proceeding. - (1) A status report may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a collaborative law process. - (2) A tribunal may require parties and lawyers to disclose in a status report

-- 1 process is ongoing or concluded. - 2 (f) A communication made in violation of subsection (d) may not be considered by a - 3 tribunal. - 4 (g) If a notice of a collaborative law process is filed in a pending proceeding, a tribunal - 5 may not dismiss the proceeding based on delay or failure to prosecute without providing parties - 6 and their collaborative lawyers appropriate notice and an opportunity to be heard.
+- 1 whether the process is ongoing or concluded. - 2 (3) A communication made in violation of subsection (1) may not be considered - 3 by a tribunal. - 4 (d) A tribunal shall provide parties and their collaborative lawyers appropriate notice and - 5 an opportunity to be heard before dismissing a proceeding in which a notice of collaborative - 6 process is filed based on delay or failure to prosecute.

 This section authorizes parties to enter into a collaborative law participation agreement to attempt to resolve matters in pending proceedings, a subject discussed in the Prefatory Note.
-To give the collaborative law process time and breathing space to operate, it creates a stay of proceedings from the time the tribunal receives written notice that the parties have executed a collaborative law participation agreement until it receives written notice that the collaborative law process is terminated.
+To give the collaborative law process time and breathing space to operate, it creates a stay of proceedings from the time the tribunal receives written notice that the parties have executed a collaborative law participation agreement until it receives written notice that the collaborative law process is concluded.
 The stay of proceedings is qualified by Section 7, which authorizes a tribunal to issue emergency orders notwithstanding the stay.

 This section is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
-See CAL.
-FAM.
-CODE § 2013 (2007); N.C.
-GEN. STAT. §§ 50-70 -79 (2006); TEX.
-FAM.
-CODE §§ 6.603, 153.0072 (2006); CONTRA COSTA, CA., LOCAL CT.
-RULE 12.5 (2007); L.A., CAL., LOCAL CT.
-RULE, ch.
-14, R. 14.26 (2007); S.F., CAL., UNIF.
-LOCAL RULES OF CT.
-R. 11.17 (2006); SONOMA COUNTY, CAL., LOCAL CT.
-RULE 9.25 (2006); EAST BATON ROUGE, LA., UNIF.
-RULES FOR LA.
-DIST.
-CT. tit.
-IV, § 3 (2005); UTAH, CODE OF JUD.
-ADMIN. ch.
+See Cal.
+Fam.
+Code § 2013 (2007); N.C.
+Gen. Stat. §§ 50-70 -79 (2006); Tex.
+Fam.
+Code §§ 6.603, 153.0072 (2006); Contra Costa, Ca., Local Ct.
+Rule 12.5 (2007); L.A., Cal., Local Ct.
+Rule, ch.
+14, R. 14.26 (2007); S.F., Cal., Unif.
+Local Rules of Ct.
+R. 11.17 (2006); Sonoma County, Cal., Local Ct.
+Rule 9.25 (2006); East Baton Rouge, La., Unif.
+Rules for La.
+Dist.
+Ct. tit.
+IV, § 3 (2005); Utah, Code of Jud.
+Admin. ch.
 4, art.
-5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007); MINN.
-R. GEN. PRAC 111.05 & 304.05 (2008).
+5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007); Minn.
+R. Gen. Prac.
+111.05 & 304.05 (2008).